Limb Loss Rehabilitation in New Orleans

 Each person's recovery after limb loss is unique.
 Education regarding limb loss rehab should start as soon as possible.
 Resources are even available for patients to consider prior to an amputation.
 Prompt initiation of rehab after an amputation gives the person the best chance to recover skills and abilities, reduce the chance for developing bad habits, and preserve the sound limb.

-The Thursday of Limb Loss Week offers a support group.
-Participants range from those with new amputations to those who have been successful several years following their amputation.” to “The Thursday of Limb Loss Week offers a support group called ATLAS.
+Touro Rehabilitation Center works with a support group called ATLAS.
 ATLAS stands for Amputees Together Learning And Supporting.
 Participants range from those with new amputations to those who have been successful several years following their amputation.
 Family and support persons are also encouraged to attend.
 In addition to its monthly meetings, the group plans social events throughout the year and keeps up with community events through its social media page.

-The third Friday of each month is a prosthetic clinic beginning at 1:00 pm.
+Touro Rehabilitation Center hosts a prosthetic clinic on the third Friday of each month, beginning at 1:00pm.
+This service is offered on an outpatient basis.
 Whether you are ready to get sized for your first prosthetic, need to find information about specialty shoes or orthotics, or if you have been using a prosthetic for years and have questions or concerns, you can find what you are looking for at our clinic.
 A PM&R physician, physical therapist, and orthotists/prosthetists from several local companies attend each month and provide consultation for patients.
 If you are interested in participating in all or part of Limb Loss Week, please e-mail the program at LimbLossProgram@LCMCHealth.org

 Once each month at 12 noon, a nutrition class is led by a registered dietitian.
 This class reviews the relationship between diet, weight loss, and cardiovascular disease.
 Nutritional education specific to improving blood glucose, high blood pressure, and high cholesterol are covered.
 Participants are encouraged to ask questions or voice concerns regarding nutritional topics.
 To participate in Nutrition class please contact Liz Cabrera at Elizabeth.Cabrera@LCMCHealth.org.